Brighton College Abu Dhabi exclusive updated review for parents March 2022

 • Extraordinary, hugely inspirational Art department.
 Student work reflects school investment in, and commitment to, intellectual freedom, innovation, whole child development and individual self-confidence that come high in the list of priorities of the school.

-• Brighton is expensive and many parents will simply not be able to afford the fees.
-This notwithstanding, ROI is high.
+• Brighton is (albeit justifiably) expensive and many parents will simply not be able to afford the fees.
+This notwithstanding, ROI is VERY high.